 Mission Support Grants ($25,000-$100,000)

-Through the Mission Support Grant program, AHF aims to catalyze real, sustainable change in San Diego & Imperial County by funding organizations that are advancing health and wellness for those in need.
+Through our Mission Support Grants, AHF aims to catalyze real, sustainable change in San Diego and Imperial Counties by funding organizations that are advancing health and wellness for those in need.

 We look to the community for the solutions to overcoming the barriers that keep us from achieving our mission.
 Organizations with goals that align with AHF’s directive to advance health and wellness are most likely to be acknowledged with funding.

 Online applications are preferred.
-Paper applications can be made available in the event of restricted Internet/computer access.
-In general, the Mission Support Grant program launches in the fall of each year.
+Paper applications can be made available in the event of restricted Internet or computer access.
+In general, the Mission Support Grant launches in the fall of each year.
 Applications are due one month following the announcement.
 Final funding decisions are made the following February and announced early March.

 If you advance health and wellness, you could be the next recipient of a Mission Support Grant from Alliance Healthcare Foundation.
 These are granted annually in awards up to $100,000 allowing non-profits to advance their missions and to positively affect their community.